soystargaze/Lumen/README.md

   - `lumen.clear` – Permission to clear all lights.
   - `lumen.give` – Permission to give `Lumen Torch` and `Lumen Guard`.
   - `lumen.reload` – Permission to reload configuration and translations.
-  - `lumen.lang` – Permission to change the language.
 - **PLAYER Permissions:**
   - `lumen.craft.*` – Permission to craft all Lumen items.
     - `lumen.craft.torch` – Permission to craft the `Lumen Torch`.